DatapuntAmsterdam/atlas_prototype/docs/adr/002-proxy-for-requests-in-tests.md

 To ensure that both integration and unit tests can be run without having to rely on a network connection present, data fixtures should be used for all requests that query an API endpoint and expect a specific data structure to be provided.
 Those data fixtures should be stored in the application's code base and should be accessible to both types of tests.

-To prevent having to set and endpoint's output per test suite or test case, a request proxy should be configured that catches all requests and returns a data fixture for those requests.
+To prevent having to set an endpoint's output per test suite or test case, a request proxy should be configured that catches all requests and returns a data fixture for those requests.
 This way, all requests are configured in a central location and the same data is returned for a specific request.
 This proxy should serve both integration and unit tests.

 The data fixtures must resemble the exact output of the API endpoints that are used in the application.